SumoLogic/terraform-provider-sumologic/website/docs/r/polling_source.html.markdown

 layout: "sumologic"
 page_title: "SumoLogic: sumologic_polling_source"
 description: |-
   Provides a Sumologic Polling source.
-This source is used to import data from  AWS S3 buckets.
+This source is used to import data from various AWS products.
 ---

 # sumologic_polling_source
 Provides a Sumologic Polling source.
-This source is used to import data from  AWS S3 buckets.
+This source is used to import data from various AWS products, eg. AWS S3 buckets, Cloudwatch Metrics etc.

 __IMPORTANT:__ The AWS credentials are stored in plain-text in the state.
 This is a potential security issue.